Efficient Approximation of Quantum Channel Fidelity Exploiting Symmetry: Introduction

 One of the central problems in information theory is determining the minimum error probability that arises during data transmission through a noisy channel or when storing it on an unreliable storage medium.
 This task can be formulated as an optimization problem that maximizes the probability of determining the sent messages exactly over all valid encoders and decoders.
 This problem was initially investigated by Shannon~\cite{shannon1948mathematical}.
 There, the author showed that when considering large numbers of independent copies of the same channel, this quantity can be characterized by a simple expression known as the channel capacity of the channel.

-In terms of the algorithmic point of view regarding this problem, the study conducted in~\cite{barman2017algorithmic} focused on investigating the problem of determining the optimal encoder and decoder that leads to the maximum success probability over a noisy channel in the non-asymptotic regime.
-In this setting, given $N_{X \to Y}$ that is a noisy channel from $X$ to $Y$ and $M \in \NN$, let $\mathrm{p}(N,M)$ to be the maximum success probability for transmitting a uniform $M$-dimensional message through the channel $N_{X\to Y}$.
+From an algorithmic perspective, this problem was studied in~\cite{barman2017algorithmic}, which focused on investigating the problem of determining the optimal encoder and decoder that maximize the success probability over a noisy channel in the non-asymptotic regime.
+In this setting, given $N_{X \to Y}$ that is a noisy channel from $X$ to $Y$ and $M \in \NN$, let $\mathrm{p}(N,M)$ be the maximum success probability for transmitting a uniform $M$-dimensional message through the channel $N_{X\to Y}$.
 The study in~\cite{barman2017algorithmic} showed that the computation of $\mathrm{p}(N,M)$ can be formulated as an optimization problem involving a submodular function.
 Building upon this insight, a simple and efficient greedy algorithm was introduced in~\cite{barman2017algorithmic} to find a code that achieves a $(1-e^{-1})$-approximation of $\mathrm{p}(N,M)$.
 Furthermore, the study in~\cite{barman2017algorithmic} provided an efficiently computable linear programming relaxation denoted by $\mathrm{LP}(N,M)$ (also referred to as meta converse~\cite{hayashi2009information,polyanskiy2010channel}).
 This relaxation provides upper bounds on $\mathrm{p}(N,M)$, and it was proven that $\mathrm{p}(N,M) \leq \mathrm{LP}(N,M) \leq (1-e^{-1})^{-1} \mathrm{p}(N,M)$.
 However, it was highlighted in~\cite{barman2017algorithmic} that the problem of obtaining an approximate solution for $\mathrm{p}(N,M)$ with a better constant factor than $1-e^{-1}$ is classified as $\mathrm{NP}$-Hard.
-Further research on this problem on variant models has been conducted in~\cite{berta2016quantum,fawzi2019approximation,barman2020tight}.
+Further research on this problem on variant models has been conducted in~\cite{berta2016quantum,fawzi2019approximation,barman2020tight,fawzi2023broadcast}.